 Bellevue's water utility service area covers 36.7 square miles.
-Bellevue's water utility owns and operates 606 miles of water distribution and transmission mains, 24 reservoirs with over 41.5 million gallons of storage, and 22 pump stations.
-Bellevue's water utility serves most of Bellevue as well as the adjacent communities of Clyde Hill, Hunts Point, Medina, and Yarrow Point, and certain areas of unincorporated King County.
+Bellevue's water utility owns and operates 610 miles of water distribution and transmission mains, 24 reservoirs with over 41.5 million gallons of storage, and 22 pump stations.
+Bellevue's water utility serves most of Bellevue as well as the adjacent communities of Clyde Hill, Hunts Point, Medina, and Yarrow Point, and sections of the city of Kirkland.

 Bellevue's water utility purchases all of its water from Cascade.
-In 2018, Bellevue's water utility sold approximately 5.071 million gallons of water to approximately 36,721 water accounts.
-The largest customer of Bellevue's water utility represents 1.3 percent of the total water revenue, and the top ten customers represent 5.2 percent of the total water revenue.
+In 2019, Bellevue's water utility sold approximately 4,788 million gallons of water to approximately 37,000 water customer accounts.
+In 2019, the largest customer of Bellevue's water utility represented 1.4 percent of total water revenue, and the top ten customers represented 5.5 percent of total water revenue.

-Bellevue's water utility is a component of Bellevue's combined water, sewer, and storm and surface water utility (the "waterworks utility").
+Bellevue's water utility is a component of Bellevue's waterworks utility, which is the financial consolidation of the City's water, sewer, and storm and surface water utilities for debt rating and coverage purposes.
 Only the revenues of Bellevue's water utility are obligated under the Joint Agreement.
 The revenues of the sewer and storm and surface water utilities are not obligated under the Joint Agreement.
 Bellevue has no water, sewer or storm and surface water revenue bonds outstanding.
 Bellevue does not anticipate incurring additional water utility debt in the next 12 months.